Dodgers 7, Padres 5 – 2024 NLDS Game 1: Shohei & Teoscar come up with the big hits, pen goes 6 shutout

 The 8th belonged to Michael Kopech, who struggled, issuing a lead-off walk on four pitches, bouncing back with a strikeout on an eight-pitch at-bat, and then issued another walk in a 10-pitch battle.
 That was the end of the road, as Dave Roberts turned to Blake Treinen.
 He started by getting a pop-up to Rojas at short, who made a great play to save real trouble.

-Insurance for the Dodgers was stifled in the 6th and 7th, as Jason Adam retired four batters in a row and Bryan Hoeing walked a batter but got two outs.
-Hoeing also started the 8th giving up a single off himself to Edman, after which Tanner Scott entered.
-He got Rojas to pop-up a bunt, struck out Ohtani despite Edman stealing second, intentionally walked Mookie, and Freddie Freeman struck out, leaving the Dodgers 4-16 with RISP tonight.
+On the other end, insurance for the Dodgers was stifled in the 6th and 7th, as Jason Adam retired four batters in a row and Bryan Hoeing walked a batter but got two outs.
+Hoeing also started the 8th, giving up a single off himself to Edman, after which Tanner Scott entered.
+He got Rojas to pop-up a bunt, struck out Ohtani despite Edman stealing second, intentionally walked Mookie, and got Freddie to strike out, leaving the Dodgers 4-16 with RISP tonight.

 Still nursing a two-run lead, Treinen trotted back out for the 9th, starting with a strikeout and then a lineout on a diving play from Lux.

-However, a Tatis single with two strikes brought the tying run to the plate and a Jurickson Profar walk gave them the winning run at the plate in the form of Machado.
-Fortunately, Manny swung at three balls after taking one, and that was game.
+However, a Tatis single with two strikes brought the tying run to the plate and a Profar walk gave them the winning run at the plate in the form of Machado.
+Fortunately, Manny swung at three balls after taking one to start, and that was game.

 Freddie with the drugs.